-Classes finish at 11:30 a.m. (morning classes) and 3:30 p.m. (afternoon classes) and the lunch program ends at 12:30 p.m.
+Classes finish at 11:30AM (morning classes) and 3:30PM (afternoon classes).
 Please arrive promptly to pick up your child.
 Teachers have a very short lunch period, much of which is used to prepare for the afternoon classes.

-The teachers work from 8 a.m. to 4 p.m. and need time between afternoon dismissal and 4 p.m. to prepare for the next day and clean up the classrooms.
+The teachers work from 8 a.m. to 4 p.m. and need time between afternoon dismissal and 4 p.m. to prepare for the next day and clean the classrooms.
 Parents who miss dismissal (e.g. have not arrived to pick up their child by the time all other children have been dismissed) will receive a written warning.
 If a parent subsequently misses dismissal, a penalty of \$1/minute will be applied.
 Repeated infractions will result in additional penalties to be determined by the Board based on the given circumstances.
 Please see the fine section below for more details.

 You are strongly encouraged to make alternate arrangements with another parent in your class for those unforeseen circumstances that may result in you being late.
 Please keep in mind that children will only be released to individuals indicated on their registration forms.
-If someone else is picking up your child after class, please provide a teacher with a note setting out this information.
+If someone else is picking up your child after class, please provide your teacher with a note setting out this information.
 Please inform the teacher of any permanent changes to the individuals who may pick up your child, e.g. car pool arrangements.

 Dismissal can be a very busy time at a preschool.
 Once the program is over and the children are dismissed, parents resume responsibility for their children.
-Please ensure that your child(ren) does not run through the hallways of the church once school has been dismissed.
-This can be very disruptive to church members and tenants of the church.